Lepidolite Gemstone Information

 When you think of gemstones, the lepidolite stone usually isn't one that comes to mind.
 However, that's actually a bit of a shame.
 The lepidolite is incredibly beautiful and amazingly unique.
 Plus, it has a fascinating history, one that's worth exploring.

 There is a benefit to lepidolite being lesser-known; it's often reasonably affordable.
-If you'd like to learn more about what this breathtaking gem has to offer, here's a look at the properties, colors, meaning, and other aspects of the lepidolite stone.
+If you'd like to learn more about what this breathtaking gem has to offer, here's a look at the healing properties, colors, meaning, and other aspects of the lepidolite stone.

 When it comes to colors, purple lepidolite is the most widely known.
-Usually, the stone is a lilac or lavender hue.
+Usually, the stone is a lilac or lavender color hue.
 However, it also comes in additional colors.
 Pink lepidolite is about as common as purple.
 Red also has a similar occurrence rate.
 All three of those colors can occur due to the presence of manganese, altering the stone's hue.

-On occasion, lepidolite can take on a grayish tint, especially with darker pieces.
+On occasion, lepidolite crystals can take on a grayish tint, especially with darker pieces.
 When it comes to rare colors, yellow is among them.
 At times, lepidolite may even be clear, though this may be the rarest option.

 The History of Lepidolite

 The name lepidolite is actually derived from "\lepidos," which is the Greek word for scale.
 It speaks to the stone's structure involving micaceous plates.
 Known also as the Dragon's Scale Stone, this purple gemstone speaks to mystery and fantasy.

 When it comes to a claim to fame, lepidolite's chemical makeup is what made it a star in the earlier 1900s.
 As a major source of lithium, it had economic value.
 Plus, lepidolite can be used in glass and enamel production and can be a source of flaked mica.